 Access to finance remains a major concern for women entrepreneurs (Smith-Hunter and Leone, 2010).
 MFIs loans and programmes can offer more opportunities (Bruton, Khavul and Chavez, 2011) helping women to “challenge the existing social norms, culture, and effectively improve their wellbeing” (Swain and Wallentin, 2009, p.
 544) by empowering them and improving their social welfare (Banerjee et al., 2015).
 Unfortunately, the financial products of MFIs in LAC target richer clients (Churchill and Appau, 2020) and exclude poor rural women.
 Regardless of being opportunity co-creators (Alvarez and Barney, 2014), women borrowers often end up paying higher interest rates, which deters their loan repayment capability (Sun and Im, 2015) and pushes them into an empowerment debt trap.
 Moreover, Silverman (2014) explains how MFI loans can create conflict at the home front.
 Economic autonomy garnered from their enterprise may seem threatening to their spouses.

-5. Sub-Sahara Africa
+56. Sub-Sahara Africa (SSA)

 Women entrepreneurship rates in sub-Sahara Africa are the highest globally (Kelley et al., 2017), women are twice as likely to start an enterprise than in other places (AfDB, OECD, & UNDP, 2017).
 Women represent 50% of entrepreneurs in SSA, although their ventures are mostly micro and small businesses in the informal sector (GEM 2019; De Vita et al., 2014).
 This is explained by weak and counterproductive formal institutions (AfDB, 2017; Mair and Marti, 2009; Webb, Pryor, and Kellermanns, 2015).
 Women are thus often driven into entrepreneurship by economic necessity.
 Moreover, within an informal institutional order, the inherent patriarchy in most African societies accentuates women’s subordination, stipulating men as household heads, providers, and protectors of the family (Woldie and Adersua, 2004; Bawa, 2012; Okafor and Mordi, 2010).
 Socio-cultural values, norms, and traditions position the women as inferior to the men, stress the traditional role of homemaking for the women, expectations to bear children, yet to be responsible for their livelihoods (Amine and Staub, 2009; Quagrainie, 2016).
 The family, characterized by an imbalanced power structure, is critical as it plays a pivotal role in women entrepreneurship and empowerment activities (Amine and Staub, 2009; Mordi et al., 2010).
 As an institution, it sets the rules of the game (North, 1990; Xiong et al., 2018), and the women are deeply embedded in their families (Aldrich and Cliff, 2003; Webb et al., 2015).